wp-plugins/likebtn-like-button/readme.txt

 **Demo:** <a href="http://wordpress.likebtn.com/wordpress-like-button-plugin/" target="_blank" title="wordpress like button demo">http://wordpress.likebtn.com</a>

 = Features =
-* Allows visitors to like and dislike posts, pages and comments anonymously.
+* Allows visitors to like and dislike pages, posts, custom post types and comments anonymously.
 * Visitors do not have to register or log in to use the Like Button.
 * After liking visitors can share a link in social networks: Facebook, Twitter etc.
-* Adds "Likes", "Dislikes" and "Likes minus dislikes" Custom Fields to posts and comments.
+* Adds "Likes", "Dislikes" and "Likes minus dislikes" Custom Fields to posts and comments (PRO, VIP).
-* Statistics on vote results.
+* Statistics on vote results (PRO, VIP).
 * Shortcode to place the Like Button inside the post/page content: <code>[likebtn]</code>
-* Shortcode to place a list of the most liked content inside the post/page using a shortcode: <code>[likebtn_most_liked]</code>
+* Shortcode to place a list of the most liked content inside the post/page using a shortcode (PRO, VIP): <code>[likebtn_most_liked]</code>
-* Widget displaying most liked content.
+* Widget displaying most liked content (PRO, VIP).
 * Customizable position and alignment.
 * Can be displayed depending on the post view mode, format, category, id.
 * Appearance is controlled through CSS.